HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

 These customizations should never be made to the base release branch.

 It is **highly recommended** to set specific variables for node groups.
-This can be done via `group_vars`, or other mechanisms for setting variables in Ansible.
+This can be done through `group_vars`, or other mechanisms for setting variables in Ansible.
 Defaults are provided for all variables.

 **_If there are any modifications, then commit the changes and push the changes to the integration branch of the SHS repository in VCS._**